 Liz Landy, Global Head of Audience Measurement at Ipsos, added: “People have talked about cross-media measurement for a long time.
 But up to now the talk has been far louder than the walk.
 The Dutch JICs have succeeded where so many have failed in overcoming the many barriers to delivering this vision, which will measure media the way consumers and advertisers see and use it – regardless of platforms or media types.
 We very much look forward to delivering the first results; this project will be a real game changer.”

 The chosen design for the Total Media Audience Measurement solution will be unveiled during webinars to be held on 14 April.
+Register now.

 About the stakeholders:

 Nationaal Media Onderzoek (NMO) is managed by the 3 joint industry committees (JIC’s) and VINEX: